rubyjs/libv8/README.md

 What this means is that if you're running a distro that does not use glibc (like Alpine Linux), you'll have to use a source version of the gem.

+Also, at the time of writing this, the Ruby version in Alpine's package repositories has been patched to not look to download binary versions of gems at all.

 ### Requirements

 Building the V8 library from source imposes the following requirements: